Retreats

 • Sun hat, sunscreen, sun glasses

-• A journal and pen
+• A journal, pen, and colored pencils

 • Yoga props (mat, strap, blanket, blocks, eye pillow).
 If you don’t have yoga equipment, or if you're flying in for the retreat, we’ll take care of you!
 Please indicate on the registration form which props you will bring.

 • We will feature vegetarian and vegan dishes at all meals.
 For those who eat meat, we will offer humanely raised options.
 Paicines Ranch is a model of sustainable ranching, a healthy place for animals, plants, humans, and the planet.
 Please inform us of any dietary restrictions and food preferences on your registration form.
+We will have a mocktail and optional wine with dinner Saturday evening.

-• Wildflower 2025 is an all-inclusive retreat featuring yoga, meditation, reflective work with horses, lodging, and healthy, delicious meals.
+• Wildflower 2026 is an all-inclusive retreat featuring yoga, meditation, reflective work with horses, lodging, and healthy, delicious meals.
 Our retreat leaders and special guests offer their services at low costs, in the spirit of coming together in friendship and community.

 Cost: